Skautafélag Reykjavíkur

 Skautafélag Reykjavíkur is an Icelandic sports club, founded in 1873 and based in Reykjavík, Iceland.
 It is best known for its ice hockey teams that have played in the Icelandic Men's Hockey League and the Icelandic Women's Hockey League.

+Football

+The football team tends to compete in the lower divisions of the Icelandic football league system.
+As of 2026 they compete in 5. deild karla, the sixth, and lowest, division in the pyramid.